-- Persistent mistakes, errors or poor administration, such as:

-- persistent failure to correctly follow SFJ Awards' learner or apprentice registration/ booking and certification procedures

-- persistent late registration of learners

-- mistakes in claims for certificates

-- certificates not claimed for learners
+- Mistakes, errors or poor administration, such as: - persistent failure to correctly follow SFJ Awards' learner or apprentice registration/ booking and certification procedures. - o persistent late registration of learners. - mistakes in learner details (such as spelling of name, or incorrect date of birth). - mistakes in claims for certificates. - certificates not claimed for learners.

-- poor record keeping

-- Unreasonable delays in responding to requests and communications from SFJ Awards (e.g., Centre delaying visits by External Quality Assurers)

-- Denying reasonable access to records or information to an SFJ Awards representative or the Qualification Regulators. - Poor communication from the centre (e.g. not responding to requests for information) - Inadvertently giving misleading or inadequate information - Requests for End-Point Assessment where learners have not fully achieved 'Gateway' - Incidents of not complying with SFJ Awards' invigilation requirements - Actions that lead to learners/apprentices having an unfair advantage or disadvantage
+- poor record keeping.
+Unreasonable delays in responding to requests and communications from SFJ Awards (e.g., Centre delaying visits by External Quality Assurers). - Denying reasonable access to records or information to an SFJ Awards representative or the Qualification Regulators. - Poor communication from the Ceentre (e.g. not responding to requests for information). - Inadvertently giving misleading or inadequate information - Requests for End-Point Assessment where learners have not fully achieved 'Gateway'. - Incidents of not complying with SFJ Awards' invigilation requirements. - Unintentional actions that lead to learners/apprentices having an unfair advantage or disadvantage.